 The sales cycle for built-to-order products is a lengthy process that typically involves multiple rounds of re-configurations and quotes before a deal is made.
 Any speed bumps along the way can impact the customer’s eagerness to buy and potentially derail a sale altogether.

 Manufacturers can accelerate the sales cycle by using AR to provide full-scale digital renditions of built-to-order products that buyers can conjure on their own turf.
-With an immersive AR experience, customers get a better feel for the product and the impact it will have on their business, faster than ever before.
+Product demonstrations that use AR technology give customers a better feel for the product and the impact it will have on their business, faster than ever before.

 Sales teams can quickly edit a digital AR experience when customers ask for design updates or re-configurations, speeding what was previously a slower process.
 Additionally, with shorter cycles, sales teams will have more bandwidth to make additional deals that further increase revenue.